-Courageously They Died, By Inspiration They Live!
+Courageously They Died, By Inspiration The Live!

-Since 1886, the history of the Los Angeles Fire Department has been one of the most inspiring and courageous on record.
+The 126 year history of the Los Angeles Fire Department has been one of the most inspiring and courageous on record.
 Yet, in the long history of the department, there has not been a place to remember and memorialize those members of the department who gave their lives so that others might live.
 Now, for the first time, there is.

 The Fallen Firefighters Memorial is situated in the heart of Hollywood, just outside Old Fire Station 27 on Cahuenga Blvd.
 The dramatic plaza is home to a memorial wall, listing the names of every known department member who died while at an incident or as a result of a duty-related cause.